SonahLab/twitch-chat-hit-counter/course-material/MODULE_5.md

 #

 ### Task 4: OAuth Validate Token API
-We need to have some way of health checking our current temporary `accessToken` to check that it's still alive.
+We need to have some way of health checking our `accessToken` to check that it's still alive.<br>
-Twitch API exposes this endpoint `GET https://id.twitch.tv/oauth2/validate` for us to do just this.
+Twitch API exposes `GET https://id.twitch.tv/oauth2/validate` for us to do just this.

 In `TwitchAuthService.java`, implement `public boolean validateOAuthToken(String accessToken)`.
 Send a GET HTTP request to the twitch endpoint using our temporary `accessToken`.